linkarzu/linkarzu.github.io/_posts/news/2026-07-13-youtube-memberships.md

 #### What is included in the Podcast Director membership?

-Every paid month includes:
+Every paid month includes one fully produced podcast episode:

 - 1 podcast livestream
 - Up to 2 hours of recording
 - Up to 4 guests, plus you
 - The option to invite me as one of your guests
-- Your own podcast playlist on my YouTube channel
+- A dedicated podcast playlist on my YouTube channel
-- Your own separate podcast RSS feed
+- A separate podcast RSS feed for your show
 - Distribution to Spotify, Apple Podcasts, YouTube Music, and other podcast platforms
 - 1 edited full podcast episode
-- 1 edited video clip of approximately 10 minutes
+- 1 edited video clip of approximately 10 minutes from the episode
-- 5 edited vertical Shorts
+- 5 edited vertical Shorts from the episode
 - Access to all 4 monthly Linkarzu Root Access group livestreams
 - All perks from the previous YouTube membership levels

 The 2 hours refer to **2 hours of my recording and livestream production time**, not a guaranteed final episode of exactly 2 hours.

-Those 2 hours normally turn into at least 8 hours of work for me including preparation, audio cleanup, editing, exporting, uploading, publishing, and podcast distribution.
+A standard episode usually turns into at least 8 hours of work for me after preparation, editing, exporting, publishing, and distribution.

 #### Why does the Podcast Director membership cost that?

-The first thing most people notice is probably the $499.99 price.

-The Podcast Director membership isn't just paying for 2 hours of recording.
+The $499.99 price is not just for 2 hours of recording.
+It covers the production

-You're getting access to an entire production pipeline that normally takes months or years to build yourself.

-Some of the things included are:

-- Professional livestream production
-- Recording up to 5 participants
-- Audio cleanup and leveling
-- Editing
-- Podcast distribution
-- Your own podcast RSS feed
-- Your own podcast playlist on my YouTube channel
-- A 10-minute edited clip
-- 5 edited Shorts
-- Access to my existing audience
-- The possibility of leveraging my network for future guests
-- Access to all 4 monthly Linkarzu Root Access podcast episodes
-- All previous membership perks
+pipeline: livestream setup, recording up to 5 people, audio cleanup, editing, uploading, podcast distribution, clips, Shorts, and access to my existing audience.

-My normal hourly rate is $50, and a standard Director episode usually requires at least 8 hours of work after preparation, recording, editing, publishing, and distribution are taken into account.
+My normal hourly rate is $50, and a Director episode usually requires at least 8 hours of total work.
+The membership also lets you launch a podcast using my channel, workflow, and distribution setup instead of building everything from zero.

-The membership also includes something that's much harder to put a price on: instead of spending months building your own production workflow, podcast distribution, and audience from scratch, you can launch your podcast immediately using mine.

 If that's the value you're looking for, this membership may be a good fit.